Install OpenResty on CentOS 8 via dnf

 sudo dnf check-update

-Now it’s time to install our main RPM package, openresty
+Now it’s time to install our main RPM package, openresty.

 sudo dnf -y install openresty

-Check if the openresty
+Check if the openresty executable is available.

 which openresty

-executable is just a symbolic link.
+This openresty executable is just a symbolic link.

 file `which openresty`